An introduction to the Buckinghamshire Association for Masonic Research (BAMR) and the Buckinghamshire Lodge for Masonic Research (BLMR) No 9585

 The Buckinghamshire Association for Masonic Research (BAMR), formed in 1989, was the direct progenitor of the Buckinghamshire Lodge for Masonic Research (BLMR) No 9585.
 Following the consecration of the Lodge in 1995, the BAMR, in effect, became the Correspondence Circle of the Lodge.

-The BAMR publishes the annual Transactions, which cover Lodge and Association lectures and talks plus related material.
-Volume 11 - the 2007 Transactions was published in June 2008.
+The BAMR publishes the annual Transactions, which covered Lodge and now Association lectures and talks plus related material.
+The most recent Transaction is Volume 13 - 2011.
 All members receive a copy of the Transactions.
 W.Bro.
-Tim Hancock is currently the Transactions Editor.
+Michael Power is currently the Transactions Editor.

-All BAMR Members receive details of forth coming events and, by attending meetings of the Buckinghamshire Lodge for Masonic Research, they can participate in discussing papers, which are read at the meetings, but were unable to vote at Lodge meetings or hold office.
+All BAMR Members receive details of forth coming events and, by attending meetings of the BAMR, they can participate in discussing papers, which are presented at the meetings.

 The BAMR also maintains a Library, details of which are given below.
 Click for details.